 their jobs and the interaction with their co-workers.

-- In the survey, 69 per cent of Atlantic Canadians rated their personal
+- In the survey, about three-quarters of Albertans rated their personal

 "Despite the optimism, many Canadians are not as clear about what it will